apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Netflix 'Hit Man': Glen Powell's Hair, Costume, Makeup Transformations**
+**Julia Louis-Dreyfus, too, has an opinion on political correctness in comedy: ‘It’s just good to be vigilant’**

-You can read more about it [here](https://www.indiewire.com/features/craft/netflix-hit-man-glen-powell-hair-costume-makeup-transformations-1235013596/).
+You can read more about it [here](https://www.cnn.com/2024/06/09/entertainment/julia-louis-dreyfus-political-correctness-seinfeld/index.html).

 ## Requirements
 - Python 3.8